qtecsolution/AI-Content-Image-Generator-SaaS/README.md

 Your application will be available at [http://127.0.0.1:8000](http://127.0.0.1:8000).

-## Additional Information
+## 🛠️ Additional Information

 - **Seeding**: The database seeder is configured to populate initial data.
 Run `php artisan migrate --seed` to use it.
 - **Environment Variables**: Ensure all necessary environment variables are set in the `.env` file.
 - **Database Configuration**: The application is configured for MySQL by default.
 Update the `.env` file as needed for other database connections.

-<h2>Contributing</h2>
+## 🤝 Contributing

-<p>This is an open source project and contributions are welcome.
+This is an open source project and contributions are welcome.
 If you are interested in contributing, please fork the repository and submit a pull request with your changes.
-The project maintainers will review and merge your changes accordingly.</p>
+The project maintainers will review and merge your changes accordingly.

-<h2>License</h2>
+## 📝 License

-<p>The ai-content-image-generator-saas project is open source and available under the MIT License.
-You are free to use, modify, and distribute this codebase in accordance with the terms of the license.</p>
+The ai-content-image-generator-saas project is open source and available under the MIT License.
+You are free to use, modify, and distribute this codebase in accordance with the terms of the license.

-<p>Please refer to the LICENSE file for more details.</p>
+Please refer to the LICENSE file for more details.